SThompsonChicago/book-club/README.md

   *Sequelize
   *Mysql

-Some challenges faced were...

-A future goal we have for this application is to link it to GoogleBooks API, in the hopes of allowing a user to search for a book, which will then populate the database, and allow the user to review that book.
+A future goal we have for this application is to link it to GoogleBooks API in the hopes of allowing a user to search for a book, which will then populate the database, and allow the user to review that book.

 ## Contributors
 Cameron McDougall- https://github.com/CJMc0d3